Without you, my output has been prolific,

 In the hope that given time, I might stumble

-that takes me home to you,
+across some clever incantation that takes me back in years to you,

 and undoes the curse that keeps my manuscripts piling up.

-Like dust in the mansion,
+Like dust gathers in the mansion,

-on the untrodden floor
+and footprints appear suddenly on the forgotten floor

-where there can be none.
+where there have been none.